bezmoradi/tutorials/go/http.md

 }
 ```

 We are using `client.Get` method to directly make a GET request.
-In this case, the `http.Client` automatically creates an HTTP GET request and sends it to the specified URL.
+In this case, the `http.Client` automatically creates an HTTP request of type GET and sends it to the specified URL.
 This is a convenient way to make simple GET requests.
-The other way is follows:
+The other way is as follows:

 ```go
 func main() {